The King’s Speech (2010)

 The King’s Speech is pretty much everything you’d wish for in a movie groomed for awards consideration.
 This is prime Oscar bait.
 You may tear up at points, you’ll probably smile in many places, and your spirit will definitely rise.
 Plus it features some of the finest acting you’ll witness all year.
 And yet it’s that conscious need to please, to uplift, that can occasionally distract you from the many charms that The King’s Speech offers.
 The fact that the story is predictable is not a detriment, but the fact that the film doesn’t push harder, dig deeper, or expect more from its audience is a missed opportunity.
 The material is so rich, but a terrifically acted, smartly written film isn’t a bad consolation.
 Especially when that film happens to be one of the most rousing and rewarding theatrical experiences of the year.

 Nate’s Grade: A-

-Posted on December 20, 2010, in 2010 Movies and tagged british, colin firth, drama, geoffrey rush, helena bonham carter, monarchy, oscars, tom hooper, true story, war.
+Posted on December 20, 2010, in 2010 Movies and tagged best picture, british, colin firth, drama, geoffrey rush, helena bonham carter, monarchy, oscars, tom hooper, true-life, war.
 Bookmark the permalink.
 Leave a comment.